ArtFXDev/silex-doc/docs/td/Silex/SocketService/namespace.md

  ┃ ┗ 📜ui.js
 ```

-To add a new namespaces your have create a file .js under the namespaces directory of the project, in the files structure example we have 4 namespaces:
+To add a new namespaces your have create a .js file under the namespaces directory of the project.
+In the file structure example, we have 4 namespaces:

 - /dcc
 - /dcc/action